April Slabosheski

 My Background and Approach

 Therapy is a place where you get to be yourself.
 I draw on various counseling theories as well as my personal experiences, identities, and values of anti-racism and intersectional feminism to support you as you work toward your goals.
-My life experiences and therapy journey have given me a sense of awe in the power of connection with ourselves, each other, and the land we live on.
 While we can be wounded and traumatized in relationships that don’t meet our needs, the counseling relationship offers a unique connection that can be a source of strength, consistency, and security.
-I think therapy is amazing because it can help strengthen other relationships in our lives and, over time, help us find–or create–the communities we need, even if we’re not born into them.
+Over time, therapy can help us strengthen other relationships in our lives and help us find, or create, the communities we need, even if we’re not born into them.

 More About the People I Treat

-I work in person and via telehealth with individuals ages 15+ who are exploring meaning in life, queer identity, the impacts of trauma, relationships, attachment patterns, shame, loneliness, the impacts of white culture and identity, ADHD and other neurodivergence, self-esteem, anxiety, depression, and more.
+No matter what you’re going through, you don’t have to do it alone.
+I work in person and via telehealth with individuals ages 15+ who are exploring trauma, relationships, attachment patterns, ADHD and other neurodivergence, self-esteem, anxiety, depression, and more.
 People seek therapy for all kinds of reasons: maybe you’re feeling stuck, not sure who you are anymore, or disconnected from those you care about the most.
 Perhaps you find yourself not doing the things you really want because of shame or fear.
 It could be that something big has changed, or maybe you just wish life made more sense than it does right now.
-No matter what you’re going through, you don’t have to do it alone.

 Techniques I Use